copyrite/LwotcMinimalText/XComGame.md

 * {% AP0 %}

 ## Interference
-Use your GREMLIN to cancel the Overwatch of an enemy.
+Remotely cancel the Overwatch of an enemy.
 * Squadsight targeting.
 * {% AP0 %}
 * {% CHARGES %}